 My favorite place that made me feel magical was San Miniato and, if you can’t walk any further, Piazza Michelangelo is stunning.
 Across the Arno, and a steep hill later, lies Piazza Michelangelo.
 Make sure you bring comfortable walking shoes.
 It is quite a hike, and it is a good idea to carry a bottle of water to stay hydrated during the trek.
 Piazza Michelangelo is very touristic, and buses, cars, and souvenirs for sale fill the parking lots, indicates to the fact that this is where the crowd goes.
 But keep walking!
 Uphill, just a bit further, you will reach the church, abbey, and cemetery of San Miniato.
 Peaceful and serene, this is a perfect place to catch your breath.
 The views are supreme anywhere in the city.
 Don’t forget your camera; you will be disappointed if you do.

-If the weather is good, a must do is watching the sunset from one of the bridges.
+If the weather is good, a must do watching the sunset from one of the bridges.
 Start in the late afternoon with a yummy Aperol at a cafe.
 Then walk hand-in-hand towards the Ponte Trinita – so romantic and beautiful.
 Most of the crowds go to the famous Ponte Vecchio, but moving just one bridge west will provide better views and fewer crowds.
-After this excellent experience stroll back into the center of town and enjoy a gelato.
-The perfect ending with your lover in Firenze.
+After this excellent experience, a peaceful stroll back into the center of town and enjoy a gelato — the perfect ending with your lover in Firenze.

 Perfect place to declare your love to someone